-51% or losing you

-11%.
-One

-standard

-deviation means

-68% of all data

-points are within

-the average plus

-one standard

-deviation.
-Now 2

-standard

-deviations means

-that 98% of your

-data points will

-lie within 2
+An Entire MBA in 1 Book

-ok i understand that standard deviation means how spread out returns are....but is there a formula to measure risk and returns? yes!
+yes! ok i understand that standard deviation standard deviation means how spread out returns expected return are....but is there a formula to measure risk and returns? how much risk i am taking on per unit of return!
+COST OF EQUITY CAPITAL we expect equity returns to = we expect public equity returns to = the risk free rate (includes inflation) the risk free rate (includes inflation) the volatility of the company versus the market how do we calculate the cost of capital if we use equity AND debt?

-standard deviation

-/

-expected return

-=

-how much risk i am taking

-on per unit of return!

-COST OF EQUITY CAPITAL

-we expect public equity returns to =

-the risk free rate (includes inflation)

-the volatility of the company versus the market
+The beta means how volatile a stock is relative to the market.
+We will cover this later in this book in much more detail.